AmineKh1/springbatch/README.md

 - MySQL Server
 - Maven
 ## Setup
-1. Create a new MySQL database the table will be created by default.
+1. Create a new MySQL database, the table will be created by default.
  ```java
 @Entity
 @Table(name="CUSTOMER")